Applib-HarmonyOS/OHOSUtils/README.md

-# HMOSUtils
+# OHOSUtils

-A HMOS Utils library is collection of utils classes.
+A OHOSUtils library is collection of utils classes which is created for the dependencies used in SlideActionView library for implementation, but feel free to add your own contributions as you wish.

 ## Source
 Inspired by [fennifith/AndroidUtils](https://github.com/fennifith/AndroidUtils) - version 0.0.1